VladimirP1/esp-gyrologger/README.md

 2. After flashing the firmware you should see a wifi network with SSID starting with "esplog_".
 Connect to that network with "12345678" password.
 3. Go to [http://192.168.4.1/settings](http://192.168.4.1/settings), enter the SDA and SCL pin numbers you have connected the IMU to, click "Apply".
 4. Reboot the board and go to [http://192.168.4.1](http://192.168.4.1).
 If the IMU is OK, "Avg gyro sample int. (ns)" should be non-zero.
+5. Calibrate the accelerometer.
+For that you need to go to [http://192.168.4.1/calibration](http://192.168.4.1/calibration), add some calibration points (for example x-up, x-down, y-up, y-down, z-up, z-down).
+Hold your IMU stationary for some time before adding a points as the accelerometer data is low-pass filtered.
+Then click "Calculate offsets" and then "Save to flash".
-5. Now you can connect a button and a led to any free pins and assign the pin numbers in settings.
+5. You can connect a button and a led to any free pins and assign the pin numbers in settings.
 NOTE: when recording is started using the button, wifi is disabled until you stop the recording using the button.
 This is done intentionally.

 ### Screenshots